Music at St Mary's Barnes

 Ben is the Accompanist and Assistant Director-elect of Islington Choral Society, and Organ Scholar-elect at St Martin-in-the-Field for 2023/4.

 The Choir offers children from 7-14 a fantastic opportunity to sing and appreciate music.
 It meets every Wednesday in term-time from 6-7.15pm in church.
 Learn to sing well, read music, understand the service and work as a team bringing children’s unique sound to St Mary’s Barnes.

 Half of the time is spent playing music-related games and the other half preparing pieces to sing at Sunday services.
 The children then sing once a month at the 10am service on a Sunday, often with the Senior Choir, and at occasional Sunday evening services.
-More details here or you can email The Director of Music or call 07790 434787 for more information.
+You can contact Julia Daniels on [email protected] for more information.